To help make you feel more comfortable in our auction setting, here is a list of auction terms that are regularly used at auctions.

 - Chant – The rapid talking of the auctioneer made up of words and sounds, used to acknowledge bids, ask for increments, and communicate with Bid Assistants.

 - Closing – The time at which final funds are exchanged and the property changes hands.
 Usually handled by a title company as proscribed in the Purchase Contract and occurring several weeks following the auction.
 The closing process is essentially the same for an auction sale as for any other traditional real estate transaction.

 - Commission – The amount paid to licensed real estate agents and auctioneers who have participated in the sale according to published terms and agreements.
 Typically covered by the Buyer’s Premium.

-- Contract – The legally binding document signed by Seller and Buyer at the conclusion of the sale.
+- Contract – A contract is a legally binding document signed by Seller and Buyer at the conclusion of the sale.
 The contract stipulates the responsibilities of each party.

 - Deposit or Earnest Money Deposit – A portion of the contract price paid by the buyer at the time of contact signing.
 The auction terms will state the deposit requirement.
 Deposits are credited toward the contract price and are usually non-refundable.

 - Designation – Designations are proof that the person had completed additional specialized training from an accredited source such as the National Association of Realtors and the National Auctioneers Association.
 Designations typically have continuing education requirements to remain current.